Aera23/-/README.md

 * If you are using an external hosting, create an account and follow their instructions.
 Navigate to the www/htdocs/public or similar using their tools and then start installation.
 * If you want to host on your own machine, try downloading Uniserver XV on your machine.
 Start it up, Run Apache, and go to the www directory.
 * Then, copy the files from this page into that directory, and type yuor server's web address.
 For Uniserver, it's localhost/g3.php

+# Troubleshooting
+* If you get an error called "Can't write to disk" when loading the CAPTCHA, check to see if there are write permissions for PHP and the hosting folder
+* Also check to see if links.php is present, and rename/delete that file, as I have site specific config when it is used (hint, Peppermint OS live)
+* Finally, SElinux, hard drive failure, inode limit, and more can stop writing.
+Search online for more troubleshooting